developer-portal/content/tech/languages/perl/perl-modules.md

 If available, this is the preferred method.

-If you require a module that isn't already available, you may still install them with the common Perl utilities such as `cpan` from Perl core:
+If you require a module that is not already available, you may still install them with the common Perl utilities such as `cpan` from Perl core:

 ```
 $ sudo cpan My::Module